sirgwain/craig-stars/README.md

 ## Development/Contributing
 Contributions of any form are welcome, even non-code ones such as bug reports & feature requests.
 If you have any issues to report or cool ideas to suggest, open an Issue report on the GitHub repository.

-For code contributions, all you need to get started is a good code editor (like Visual Studio Code - avaliable at [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download) or online at [https://vscode.dev](https://vscode.dev)) and a GitHub account.
+For code contributions, all you need to get started is a good code editor (like Visual Studio Code - available at [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download) or online at [https://vscode.dev](https://vscode.dev)) and a GitHub account.

 Meanwhile, for those who are more technically inclined and want to test out changes themself before committing, consider running a local instance of `craig-stars` for development.
 See the [development](docs/development.md) page for more info.